Yasuda / Fuji Bank: History

-Foundation and development
+Yasuda Bank

-Fuji Bank traces its history as far back as the old Yasuda zaibatsu.
+The bank traces its history back to the old Yasuda zaibatsu.
 Zenjiro Yasuda, a migrant from Toyama, opened a dry goods store in the Nihonbashi area of Edo in 1864, known as Yasuda-ya (lit.
 House of Yasuda).
 After the Meiji Restoration in 1869, the company underwrote bonds for the Japanese government, whose credit standing was low then, and financed many public works such as railroads, harbor constructions, and so forth.
-The company was incorporated in 1880 with a share capital of 10 million yen, and changed its name to Yasuda Bank.
+The company was incorporated in 1880 with a share capital of 10 million yen.
+In 1912, Yasuda-ya was incorporated and renamed Yasuda Bank, in a process where Yasuda absorbed the assets and business of seventeen different Japanese banking institutions.

 In the Taishō period, the Japanese banking community was thrown into financial difficulties because of World War I and the 1923 Great Kantō earthquake.
 In the immediate wake of the earthquake, Yasuda absorbed ten smaller regional banks which lacked a sufficient financial base to cover their deposits.
 This merger made Yasuda Bank the largest in Japan by several measures, with share capital of 150 million yen, deposits of 542 million yen, loans of 521 million yen, 211 branches and 3,700 employees.

+The Yasuda Bank's activity remained entirely domestic.
+By 1929, it had no offices outside of Japan and its colonies, in contrast to its commercial banking peers Mitsubishi Bank, Mitsui Bank and Sumitomo Bank, let alone the Yokohama Specie Bank, Bank of Chōsen and Bank of Taiwan for which foreign trade was part of a public-interest mandate under special legislation.